nics-tw/petsard/doc_site/content/docs/api/config.md

 ### Core Attributes

-- `config` (queue.Queue): Queue of instantiated operators ready for execution
+- `config` (queue.Queue): Queue of instantiated adapters ready for execution
-- `module_flow` (queue.Queue): Queue of module names corresponding to each operator
+- `module_flow` (queue.Queue): Queue of module names corresponding to each adapter
-- `expt_flow` (queue.Queue): Queue of experiment names corresponding to each operator
+- `expt_flow` (queue.Queue): Queue of experiment names corresponding to each adapter
 - `sequence` (list): List of module names in execution order
 - `yaml` (dict): The processed configuration dictionary